LearnOnDemandSystems/docs/lod/lod-api/lod-api-lab-access-url.md

 ---
 title: "LabAccessUrl API Command"
-description: "The LabAccessUrl command returns a single use URL to access a lab instance.
+description: "The LabAccessUrl command returns a single use URL to access a lab instance."
-"
-isPublished: true
+isPublished: false
 ---

 # LabAccessUrl